Osh - New Frontier For Ala Kachuu Project

-Non Consensual Ala Kachuu accounts for approximately one third of all marriages in Kyrgyzstan.
-Often a female is abducted from her locality by a group of men who will then coerce her to a marital home.
-From there she will be under immense pressure to accept a marriage knowing that rejecting this will inevitably lead to societal shame not ust for the victim but crucially for her family also.
+Non Consensual Ala Kachuu accounts for approximately one-third of all marriages in Kyrgyzstan.
+Often a female is abducted from her locality by a group of men who will then coerce her into a marital home.
+From there she will be under immense pressure to accept a marriage knowing that rejecting this will inevitably lead to societal shame not just for the victim but crucially for her family also.
 Until very recently, the punishment for abducting livestock was more severe than for bride kidnapping.

 We desperately require your support to help us tackle this issue and our project costs are currently circa £700 per month.
 We urge you to help us in any way you can - thank you!